tudelft3d/val3dity/demo_lib/readme.md

 ## how to use val3dity as a library in your code

-The API of the library is `val3dity.h`,
+The API of the library is `val3dity.h`, you need to include the file in your source.

-and the functions read/return [nlohmann JSON objects](https://github.com/nlohmann/json), so you need to use it like this.
-There is no need to include or link to nlohmann JSON yourself, the cmake reuses that of val3dity.
+Also, the functions to validate read/return [nlohmann JSON objects](https://github.com/nlohmann/json), so you need to use this library.
+There is however no need to include or link to nlohmann JSON yourself, the cmake reuses that of val3dity.

 ```cpp
 #include "val3dity.h"